DonBoscoBlaiseA/Deepfake-Detection/README.md

 ## About
 <!--Detailed Description about the project-->
 This project develops an efficient deepfake detection system using a **custom CNN model**, trained on the **Deepfake and Real Images** dataset.
-With **advanced preprocessing and optimization techniques**, our model achieves a high **ROC-AUC score of 0.97**, ensuring accurate detection of AI-generated images.
+With **advanced preprocessing and optimization techniques**, our model achieves a high **Accuracy of 96%**, ensuring accurate detection of AI-generated images.

 ## Features
 <!--List the features of the project as shown below-->